AshiryaOli/AI-Assistant/README.md

 In the section for words that "contain at least one of these key word," it will repetitively ask for words until confirm() is typed.
 As long as one of these words typed is said, the command can run; runs as long as other the words that must be included are also present.
 After confirming, you can either confirm the final list, or add another list of words with similar intent.
 **Use-case example**: To trigger command with either of two verbs with same meaning such as "open" or "launch"

-⚠️⚠️⚠️ **IMPORTANT WARNING: WHILE USERS MAY ADD POWERSHELL COMMANDS FOR SCRIPTING COMPLEX WORKFLOWS, MALICIOUS ACTORS MAY EXPLOIT ITS PRIVILEGES, SO USE THIS OPTION AS YOUR OWN RISK.** ⚠️⚠️⚠️
+⚠️⚠️⚠️ **WARNING: WHILE USERS MAY ADD POWERSHELL COMMANDS FOR SCRIPTING COMPLEX WORKFLOWS, MALICIOUS ACTORS MAY EXPLOIT ITS PRIVILEGES, SO USE THIS OPTION AS YOUR OWN RISK.** ⚠️⚠️⚠️
-## Removing Commands
+## Removing Commands ❌

 Use the provided `DatabaseManipulator.py` and select choice "2" to guide you through removing commands.

 You must know the name of the command you are trying to remove.
 If you do not know the name, open `Database.json` file and try looking for it.
-## Modifying Commands
+## Modifying Commands 🔧

 Use the provided `DatabaseManipulator.py` and select choice "3" to guide you through adding commands.